anetacamo/react-coding/content/git-router.md

 yarn add react-router-dom
 ```

-> `-D` or `--dev` is short for "development dependency," and refers to a dependency in a software project that is only needed during development and testing, but not during production or runtime, using this flag you can reduce the size of the production bundle Size.
-In this project, you can skip this _flag_ in your command.

 Inside folder `src` delete most of the files so all you have left would be those:

 ```